 Building Permits & Inspections

-If you are constructing a new building, making structural changes to an existing one or making changes like installing a wood stove or changing the use or occupancy of a residential or commercial space, you’ll need to obtain a Building Permit from the City of Kimberley.
+If you are constructing a new building, making structural changes to an existing one, installing a wood stove or changing the use or occupancy of a residential or commercial space, you’ll need to obtain a Building Permit from the City of Kimberley.

 New construction, additions or exterior alterations to commercial, industrial, and multi-family residential buildings also require a separate Development Permit.